carbon-design-system/sveld/README.md

 #### Using `@property` for complex typedefs

-For complex object types, use the `@property` tag to document individual properties.
-This provides better documentation and IDE support with per-property tooltips.
+For complex object types, use `@property` to document individual fields.
+That gives per-property tooltips in the IDE.

 **Signature:**